TornTV - how to eliminate browser redirects and add-ons related to this software?

 Windows XP users:

-Click "Start", choose "Settings" and click "Control Panel".
-Locate and click "Add or Remove Programs".
-Look for "Babylon Chrome Toolbar, Babylon toolbar, Browser Manager, TornTV, Yontoo", select these entries and click Remove.
+In the uninstall programs window, look for "Babylon Chrome Toolbar, Babylon toolbar, Browser Manager, TornTV, Yontoo", select these entries and click " Uninstall" or "Remove"

 After uninstalling TornTV, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Video showing how to remove potentially unwanted browser add-ons:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for these entries (Babylon toolbar helper, Babylon Toolbar, Yontoo) and disable them.

 To change your homepage from isearch.babylon.com (or any other unwanted website) to your preferred domain,

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove isearch.babylon.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 If you continue to have problems with removal of the torntv virus, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.